-- [12] The Complainant's evidence disclosure, filed on July 7, 2014 and marked by the CARB as Exhibit C1 was filed with the CARB administration and the Respondent on the prescribed filing date. - [13] The vacancy study undertaken by the Respondent sets out gross and vacant areas of 10 "C" buildings in the DT1,8 economic zone of downtown.
-The subject property is included.
-The Complainant argues that a city-owned property (Andrew Davison Building), a single tenant property (CalFrac Building) and an owner-user property (City TV) should also be excluded.
+[12] The Complainant's evidence disclosure, filed on July 7, 2014 and marked by the CARB as Exhibit C1 was filed with the CARB administration and the Respondent on the prescribed filing date.

+[13] The vacancy study undertaken by the Respondent sets out gross and vacant areas of 10 "C" buildings in the DT1,8 economic zone of downtown.
+The subject property is included but it should not be because it is a single tenant building.
+The Complainant argues that a city-owned property (Andrew Davison Building) and an owner-user property (City TV) should not be included.
 Assessments of downtown office properties are prepared on the underlying assumption that each building is a multi-tenant property.
 For that reason, typical rents, vacancy and other allowances are all drawn from reported data on multi-tenant properties.
 If single tenant lease rates from single tenant properties are not included in the quest for a typical rent rate, then those properties should not be included in the vacancy study either.
 Government and owner-user properties do not report rent and do not compete with multi-tenant properties in the same market area.